Northwestern Medicine Urogynecology & Reconstructive Pelvic Surgery

 In June of 2013, the American Boards of Obstetrics and Gynecology and Urology, began certifying individual surgeons, and Northwestern Medicine is pleased to have an internationally renowned group of board certified specialists in Female Pelvic Medicine & Reconstructive Surgery or Urogynecology.

-The mission of Northwestern Medicine's Division of FPMRS-Urogynecology is to perfect patient-centered care for women with pelvic floor disorders.
+The mission of Northwestern Medicine's Division of FPMRS-Urogynecology is to improve patient-centered care for women with pelvic floor disorders.

 We aim to be a national leader in the medical and minimally invasive surgical treatment of women with pelvic floor disorders and to earn distinction as leaders in research pursuits directed at enhancing care for women with these disorders.